-- The active choice to create a short-term solution that contains less-than-perfect code to let you deliver the product more quickly.
+- The active choice is to create a short-term solution that contains less-than-perfect code to let you deliver the product faster.
 It is expected that the dev team will go back and improve the code quality after the release.

 - The other Tech Debt happens more passively as developers discover more valuable info about the problem they’re trying to solve.
 As new needs arise, solutions that have worked recently may not work in the future.
 The code requires adjustment and refactoring.
 This contains a certain amount of debt.

 By the way, the Scrum Guide does not provide specific guidance regarding Technical Debt.
 However, accruing this debt is an essential part of the business, so teams should try their best to handle their code-based financials better.

 In order to handle it, Scrum teams should:

 - Prioritize transparency with Tech Debt.
 This is what makes managing technical debt much simpler.
 Visualize the technical debt to keep it as a front-of-mind priority and review it during every Sprint meeting.

 - Monitor the debt.
 It is a good idea to count bugs and use more in-depth code metrics if possible.

 - Pay back debt regularly and quickly.
 Like with financial debt, it is better to manage technical debt when teams pay back their loans regularly.